akshatpoddutoori/Project4/README.md

 - /logout
 	- works as expected but uses System.exit(0)
 - ChatFilter
-	- currently case sensitive to the word list
+	- case insensitive to the word list
 	- runs server with no banned words if file not found

 Known issues:
 - starting client before server throws exceptions